Maureen Pryor: Career

-She appeared in the West End in Seán O'Casey's Red Roses for Me, Noël Coward's Peace in Our Time, John Griffith Bowen's After the Rain (also on Broadway), Doris Lessing's Play with a Tiger and plays such as Little Boxes and Where's Tedd.
+She appeared in the West End in Michael Clayton Hutton's Power Without Glory, Seán O'Casey's Red Roses for Me, Noël Coward's Peace in Our Time, John Griffith Bowen's After the Rain (also on Broadway), Doris Lessing's Play with a Tiger and plays such as Little Boxes and Where's Tedd.
 She was a member of the Stables Theatre Company.
 She also appeared on Broadway in the premiere season of Boeing-Boeing (1965).
 In Manchester, she appeared in Eugene O'Neill's one-act play Before Breakfast, directed by Bill Gilmour.
 She also directed the play herself, for the RSC at the Old Red Lion, Stratford, in 1975.
 She played Mistress Quickly in Terry Hand's 1975/76 production of Henry IV, Part 2 and Henry V also for the Royal Shakespeare Company.

 She made over 500 television appearances, including a Play for Today, "O Fat White Woman" (1971), adapted by William Trevor from his own short story, and Ken Russell's television film Song of Summer (1968), in which she played Jelka Delius, the long-suffering wife of the composer Frederick Delius.
 Russell cast her again in his cinema film The Music Lovers (1970) as Tchaikovsky's mother-in-law.
-In the 1974 BBC television film Shoulder to Shoulder, she played the composer Dame Ethel Smyth.
+In the 1974 BBC television series Shoulder to Shoulder, she played the composer Dame Ethel Smyth.

-In the 1970's British police drama The Sweeney, episode Big Spender, she appeared as Edith Wardle the wife of a dishonest employee of a car park company who becomes involved in an elaborate fraud.
+In the 1970s British police drama The Sweeney, episode Big Spender, she appeared as Edith Wardle the wife of a dishonest employee of a car park company who becomes involved in an elaborate fraud.